-Some of the best fishing in the northeast is located in St. Lawerence River, so be sure to pack a fishing pole or two during your stay at Robert Moses State Park.
+Some of the best fishing in the northeast is located in St. Lawerence River, so be sure to pack a fishing pole or two during your motorhome stay at Robert Moses State Park.
 An abundant amount of black bass, walleye, northern pike, and panfish are sure to delight the angler in you.
 Don't forget to have your fishing license with you whether you are a resident or not.
-Should you be a non-resident you are able to purchase a seven day or a one day fishing license.
+Should you be a non-resident, you are able to purchase a seven day or a one-day fishing license.

 Picnic along the St. Lawrence River while you enjoy an afternoon meal at Robert Moses State Park.
 Picnic shelters are equipped with tables and grills and provide a perfect atmosphere to unwind.
 There are several locations you cam choose throughout the park so don't feel like you are restricted to the picnic shelters located near the campground.

 If you want to arrange a group outing, there are picnic pavilions and a gazebo that can be reserved for large groups at the beach, marina, and picnic areas.
 The beach gazebo can seat 150 people, and the three pavilions can accommodate between 50 and 300 people.
 All, except Marina Pavilion, have electric connections available for groups to use.

 Should you wish to venture out onto the St. Lawrence River during your RV stay at Robert Moses State Park, there is a marina and a boat launch open from Memorial Day through September for larger vessels.
 Amenities available include a pump out station and dockage sites for your powerboat or non-motorized watercraft.
 Do not feel left out should you not have a boat as there are boat rentals available.
 Spending the day in a boat on the river is the perfect way to relax, whether you're fishing or just enjoying the breath-taking views.